jeanreye4/jeanreye4.github.io/readme.md

 ## Instructions

-Create a personal portfolio page and deploy it to [GitHub Pages](https://pages.github.com/).
+Create a personal portfolio page using HTML and CSS and deploy it to [GitHub Pages](https://pages.github.com/).
 Please refer to the documentation on GitHub for detailed instructions!

 ## Requirements

 - Separation of concerns: HTML is strictly for content, CSS is strictly for style.
-- Your CSS should be in a linked stylesheet separate from your HTML file.
+- Your CSS and HTML should be in separate files.
-- Valid HTML (It should [pass the W3 HTML validator](https://validator.w3.org/#validate_by_input)).
+- Your HTML should pass the [W3 HTML validator](https://validator.w3.org/#validate_by_input)).
-- Valid CSS (It should [pass the W3 CSS validator](https://jigsaw.w3.org/css-validator/#validate_by_input)).
+- Your CSS should pass the [W3 CSS validator](https://jigsaw.w3.org/css-validator/#validate_by_input)).
 - No JavaScript required!
-- Functional for both small and large screens ([aka responsive design](https://git.generalassemb.ly/dc-wdi-fundamentals/responsive-design))
+- Functional for both small and large screens (aka [responsive design](https://git.generalassemb.ly/sei-cosmic-binturongs/responsive-design))
 - Deployed to [GitHub pages](https://pages.github.com/).
 This is a free hosting service provided by GitHub.
 You should name your repository `your-username.github.io`.
 The result is that your page will be publicly available at http://your-username.github.io.

 > You have not been taught how to deploy to Github Pages.
 That's okay!
 This is an opportunity to learn something new on your own.
 Just follow the instructions [here](https://pages.github.com/).
 If you run into any issues, just ask for help.